davidroman0O/metana-bootcamp/module-16/DEPLOYMENT_GUIDE.md

 ```

 **⚠️ CRITICAL**: The fee recipient address is MANDATORY as of 2025 for Hoodi testnet.
 Without it:
-- Teku consensus client will fail to start
+- Teku consensus client will fail to start with error: "Invalid configuration. --validators-proposer-default-fee-recipient must be specified"
 - Your validator cannot participate in the network
 - Block proposal rewards would be burned

 **⚠️ IMPORTANT FORMAT**: Due to Ansible YAML limitations, the fee recipient MUST be stored WITHOUT the 0x prefix in inventory/hosts.yml to prevent automatic conversion to decimal.
+If you include the 0x prefix, Ansible will convert it to a decimal number causing a "Bytes20 should be 20 bytes, but was 24 bytes" error.

 **Best Practice**: Set your fee recipient in `inventory/hosts.yml` once (without 0x), and it will be used for all deployments